hakavlad/prelockd/README.md

 ## TODO

-- Add and a man page.
+- Add a man page.

 ## Report bugs and ask any questions